Pain & Injury Clinic, Spalding

 Many people are told that they have one leg longer than the other, and that this is the cause of their back, leg or foot pain.

-There has been a resurgence in therapists telling clients that one of their legs is longer than the other, and that this is the cause of their pain, especially hip, knee or back pain.
+There has been a resurgence in therapists, including massage therapists, osteopaths and chiropractors, telling clients that one of their legs is longer than the other and this is why they are in pain.

-Many people become very worried by this idea that they are somehow disabled or deformed because their legs are not equal length.
+Many people become very worried by this idea that they are somehow "disabled" or "deformed" because their legs are not of equal length.
 Sometimes people even consider limb lengthening surgery to lengthen the shorter leg.

 COULD ONE OF YOUR LEGS BE LONGER THAN THE OTHER?

-It's estimated that anywhere between 40% to 70% of people have Leg Length Discrepancy - the medical term for "one leg longer than the other".
+It's estimated that anywhere between 40% to 70% of people have Leg Length Discrepancy - the medical term for having one leg longer than the other.

-Other sources estimate that only 10% of people have legs that are the same length.
+Other sources estimate that only 10% of people have legs that are the same length (which would mean 90% of people have Leg Length Discrepancy).

-Perhaps the most famous person with a leg length discrepancy is Usain Bolt (the fastest sprinter in history); his leg length discrepancy is a result of scoliosis; he has a leg length discrepancy of 13mm (that's 1.3 cm).
+Perhaps the most famous person with a leg length discrepancy is Usain Bolt, the fastest sprinter in history.
+His leg length discrepancy is the result of scoliosis; he has a leg length discrepancy of 13mm (1.3 cm).
 Given Mr Bolt's athletic achievements, it's safe to say that his leg length discrepancy isn't causing him any issues!

 Anatomical leg length discrepancy is difficult to diagnose outside of a specialist medical environment.
-Some therapists will attempt to use a tape measure, but this is notoriously unreliable (and open to abuse by unscrupulous therapists).
-Other ways of measuring anatomical leg length discrepancy is by locating bony areas on the pelvis by hand and seeing if they are "level".
+Some therapists will attempt to use a tape measure but this is notoriously unreliable (and open to abuse by unscrupulous therapists).
+Another way of "measuring" anatomical leg length discrepancy is by locating bony areas on the pelvis by hand and seeing if they are "level" across the body.
 This again can be very unreliable as hands are not that accurate!

 The second type of leg length discrepancy is known as functional leg length discrepancy.
 This type of leg length discrepancy occurs when both legs are the same length, but the person holds themselves in a way to mean that the legs are no longer symmetrical.
 An obvious example of this would be if someone positions themselves when they stand in such a way to move their hips or roll their ankle in order to make one leg functionally longer (or shorter!) than the other.